 Pontifical of Boniface IX

-This manuscript, the so-called Pontifical of Pope Boniface IX, originated from Italy at the end of the 14th century and is regarded as a famous and sumptuous example of a pontifical.
-The text consists of the liturgy and other texts necessary for the performance of Masses, consecrations, coronations, and other rituals by a bishop.
-Nearly every page of the manuscript is richly decorated.
-It is adorned with eleven precious full-page miniatures and numerous refined marginal depictions ennobled with gold resulting in a colorful and shimmering masterpiece of the Italian Gothic style.
-Today the splendid liturgical work is housed in the Vatican Library among its most prized possessions.
+This manuscript, the so-called Pontifical of Pope Boniface IX, originated from Italy at the end of the 14th century and is regarded as one of the most famous and sumptuous examples of this liturgical book genre.
+It provides the texts for the entire liturgy and other writings necessary for the performance of Masses, consecrations, coronations and other rituals by a bishop.
+As such, almost every page of this valuable manuscript is richly decorated.
+Eleven precious full-page miniatures and numerous refined and marginal illuminations ennobled with gold adorn this colorful and shimmering masterpiece of the Italian Gothic style.
+As the name of the opulent codex suggests, it was commissioned by Pope Boniface IX (ca. 1350–1404), who was fighting for the papal throne at the time of its creation.
+Today, the magnificent liturgical manuscript is housed in the Vatican Library and is one of its most prized treasures.

 Pontifical of Boniface IX